 To create a more secure environment, consider using separate domain accounts for each server instance.

-If two server instances run as different accounts, the system administrator must use the CREATE LOGIN Transact-SQL statement to create a login for the startup service account of the remote instance in the syslogins table of the master database of each server instance.
+If two server instances run as different accounts, the system administrator must use the CREATE LOGIN Transact-SQL statement to create a login for the startup service account of the remote instance for each server instance.
 For more information, see CREATE LOGIN (Transact-SQL).

 If you run SQL Server under a non-domain account, you must use certificates.
 For more information, see Use Certificates for a Database Mirroring Endpoint (Transact-SQL).

-For example, for the server instance sqlA, which runs under loginA, to connect to the server instance sqlB, which runs under loginB, loginA must be in the syslogins table on sqlB, and loginB must be in the syslogins table on sqlA.
+For example, for the server instance sqlA, which runs under loginA, to connect to the server instance sqlB, which runs under loginB, loginA must exist on sqlB, and loginB must exist on sqlA.
 In addition, for a database mirroring session that includes a witness server instance (sqlC) and in which the three server instances run under different domain accounts, the following logins must be created:

 Create logins for and grant connection permission to ...